cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos

+ - Points:
+  - Details Json - save into folder with content? or whole list to parent folder? both?
+  - JsonImport - maybe a partial class for the details?
+  - Setup RSS Feed
+  - Create Pages
+  - Validation when saving - lat/long, Details (make sure content id is linked correctly to detail)

  - Email Html
   - Check formatting - could spacing be better in multiple clients?
  - Split settings into a public and private so that the public settings can be copied to the site for backup and the private can stay in the archive.